LESLIE: Luke in Illinois is on the line wondering if he can put a metal roof over shingles. What can we do for you?

 LUKE: So I have gotten a few people to – estimates.
 I want to put steel roofing on my house.
 And one guy will tell me that I need to sheet it and the next guy will say that I can put it over the shingles.
 And I didn’t know what the standard process for that is.
 And now, I was also told by the same contractor, “Well, every few years, you have to replace the screws.”
 And that – I had never heard that before.

 LESLIE: Yeah, that’s something we’ve never heard.

-Now, when it comes to whether or not to remove the existing roof or shingles, I should say, before you go ahead and put on a metal roof – I mean in this instance, a metal roof is expensive.
+Now, when it comes to whether or not to remove the existing roof or shingles, I should say, before you go ahead and put on a metal roof over shingles – I mean in this instance, a metal roof is expensive.
 They’re very long-lasting, up to 50 years, and they’re beautiful.
 And I think the situation would be that you would want to remove the existing shingles, just to give yourself nice, smooth sheathing to go on top of – less weight on the roof, less heat being trapped and best usage of your money and use of the metal roof.

 TOM: Luke, what kind of roof do you have now?
 Under the asphalt shingles, do you have solid sheathing?